jacob-04-hart/fractal_viewer/README.md

 ## About

+(Be careful past 4 depth with the Menger Sponge)

 ## Requirements

 - OpenGL (development libraries)
 - GLFW
 - C++ compiler (e.g., g++)
-- CMake or Make (depending on your build system)
+- CMake

 ## How to Run